theneltj/Embedded-Linux/hw02/README.md

    Added border as well

-   Run program using ./EtchSketch.py and enter dimesions to begin etching
+   Run program using "python 3 EtchSketch.py" and enter dimesions to begin etching

+   Watch video demo